 Though it isn’t backlit and doesn’t come with a heart rate strap, the console for the Assault Airbike is one of the best available.

-There are eight programs, and you can easily see your heart rate, RPM, speed, watts, distance, calories, time, and interval.
+With this Airdyne bike there are eight programs, and you can easily see your heart rate, RPM, speed, watts, distance, calories, time, and interval.

 - Easy to adjust for a broad range of body types